FAQ Testimonials Contact Us

 Dunhuang art reached its zenith during the Sui (581-618) and Tang (618-907) dynasties.
 It adopted Chinese delineation and Western patch coloring, creating depictions of human expressions that were remarkably life-like and elegant.
 Dancing images, such as those of flying deities, were especially brilliantly executed, captivating all who have seen them.

-History of ravages
+History of Dunhuang

 China tours inclusive of visiting Dunhuang